maueroats/nsml-documents/hosting/host-instructions.md

 desirable to determine the order of the oral presentations through a random draw in the presence of the contestants on the night of the contest.
 You may, however, include an oral timetable with the schedule.
 In either case, the selection process must be random.
-6. Instructions pertaining to the oral contest:
-The orals will be sent in two forms: a three-page contestant form and a one page judge’s form.
-You will need to copy an adequate number of both. _It is critical that the contestants get the three-page form._
 7. Assign faculty to be in charge of the various events.
 You will need a minimum of:

    * Written rooms: One proctor for each room.